 In practice: How accurate is Google Translate?

-But with such a vast scope, the question arises: how accurate is Google Translate really?
-Can it be relied upon for accurate and nuanced translations in various contexts?
+But with such a vast scope, the question arises: How accurate is Google Translate really, and what is the Google Translate accuracy rate?

 Let's delve into the data to uncover the truth.

-Unveiling the accuracy of Google Translate
+Unveiling how accurate Google Translate is

-The answer, like many things, is nuanced.
 Studies reveal that Google Translates accuracy fluctuates significantly depending on the language pair.
 For commonly used languages like English and Spanish, the accuracy can be remarkably high.

-A 2021 UCLA Medical Center study found that Google Translate preserved the overall meaning in 82.5% of English-Spanish translations.
+- A 2021 UCLA Medical Center study found that Google Translate preserved the overall meaning in 82.5% of English-Spanish translations.

 However, the same study also found a wider accuracy range of 55% to 94% across all language pairs.
 This disparity highlights the challenges Google Translate faces with less common languages.